Maximizing space in a small bedroom is such a challenge for so many of us. I mean where do you store All. The. Things.

 - A dog bed

-Top Tip: You can add wheels/castors to pretty much anything.
+Top Tip: You can add castor wheels like these to pretty much anything.
 So scout your home for old drawers, carts or wire baskets, large frames or shadow boxes, plastic bins and screw in or glue on rotating castors for easy rolling under-bed storage solutions!

 2. Use Over-the-door Storage